 Horseradish is a long, knobby root—it’s an herb, not a vegetable–that has no aroma until you scratch, cut, or grate it.

 The pungent odor and the hot taste of horseradish are due to a volatile oil—similar to mustard oil—that is released when the cells of the horseradish root are bruised or broken.
-When sulfur in the oil mixes with the air near your eyes, nose or mouth, the chemical reaction is the one you recognize as eye watering, sinus-clearing, and sharp tasting.
+When sulfur in the oil mixes with the air near your eyes, nose or mouth, the chemical reaction is the one you recognize as eye-watering, sinus-clearing, and sharp-tasting.

 You can eat horseradish raw, pickled or cooked, but it is most often added as a condiment to sauces.

-Horseradish is at its strongest and most biting when it is fresh grated.
+Horseradish is at its strongest and most biting when it is freshly grated.
 A horseradish root that has not been cut or bruised will maintain its pungency almost indefinitely, but after it has been cut it will start to lose its zing.